Adventureland (film): Production

 The story takes place during the summer, but since it was shot in the winter months in Pittsburgh, Pennsylvania, crews had to often hide snowfall.
-In some instances, during indoor takes, extras were paid to stand outside surrounding the windows and doors to block the snow falling behind the actors.
+In some instances, during indoor takes, extras were paid to stand outside surrounding the windows and doors to block the snow from falling behind the actors.

 Release

 The film premiered at the 2009 Sundance Film Festival and was theatrically released on April 3, 2009.
 The film was also screened at the 2009 Edinburgh International Film Festival.

 Box office

 In its first week at the box office, Adventureland opened moderately wide in only 1,862 screens grossing $5.7 million ranking #6 at the box office.
 Despite opening up in fourteen more screens in its second week Adventureland only took in $3.4 million, falling to #9 at the box office.
 The film concluded its U.S. domestic run on May 28, 2009 with a gross of $16,044,025 and a total international gross of $17,164,377.